 (d) hydropneumatic storage tanks contracted for or installed before January 1, 1986; and

-(e) boilers or pressure vessels for which the ASME Code is not intended to apply, other than those boilers and pressure vessels to which the term North Carolina Special applies.
+(e) boilers or pressure vessels to which the ASME Code is not intended to apply, other than those boilers and pressure vessels to which the term North Carolina Special applies.

 (31) "Normal working hours" means between the hours of 6:00 AM and 6:00 PM, Monday through Friday, except for state recognized holidays established in 25 NCAC 01E .0901.

-(32) "North Carolina Commission" means the commission issued by the Board, to holders of a National Board Commission, authorizing them to conduct inspections in this State.
+(32) "North Carolina Commission" means the commission issued by the Commissioner to those individuals who have passed the examination administered by the Chief Inspector relating to the Uniform Boiler and Pressure Vessel Act and the rules of this Chapter, and who also hold a National Board Commission, authorizing them to conduct inspections in this State.

-(33) "North Carolina Special" means a boiler or pressure vessel that is not constructed under the accepted design and construction code and for which the owner or operator shall apply for a special inspection certificate with the Chief Inspector.
+(33) "North Carolina Special" means a boiler or pressure vessel that is not constructed in compliance with the Accepted Design and Construction Code as defined in Item (1) of this Rule and for which the owner or operator shall apply for a special inspection certificate with the Chief Inspector.

 (34) "NPS" means nominal pipe size.